-Srijit Goswami is a tenure track team leader in the topological quantum computing roadmap in QuTech.
+Srijit Goswami is a tenure track team leader in the Qubit Research Division in QuTech.
 During his graduate studies Srijit studied electrical and thermoelectric transport in low-dimensional systems in semiconductor two-dimensional electron gases.
 Funded by the Gates-Cambridge Scholarship, he completed his PhD from the University of Cambridge in 2011.
 As a postdoctoral researcher at the Indian Institute of Science and TU Delft he studied mesoscopic transport and superconductivity in two-dimensional systems such as semiconductor quantum wells, oxide interfaces and graphene.
 Srijit’s group aims to use semiconductor-superconductor hybrids to develop scalable two-dimensional platforms for Majorana-based topological quantum computing.

 A promising approach toward building a topological quantum computer is to combine one-dimensional nanowires with large spin-orbit coupling and conventional superconductors.
 In the presence of a magnetic field the ends of these wires are expected to host Majorana zero modes (MZMs).
 Since the first signatures of MZMs were observed in nanowires in 2012, there has been remarkable progress in the field, whereby the very existence of MZMs has been put on much stronger footing.